What Happens If You Put Diesel in Gas Engine?

-People often do a mistake of pouring the diesel engine with petrol and petrol engine with diesel.
+Now we know the signs of Diesel in Petrol, it is time to understand what happens if you put diesel in a gas car.
+Another thing to acknowledge is that people often make the mistake of pouring the diesel engine with petrol and petrol engine with diesel.
 But, which one is more dangerous for the engine?
 Let’s find out here!

-It’s comparatively easy to fill petrol in a diesel car because the filter neck allows different sized nozzle that is smaller than the diesel nozzle to fill the oil inside.
-Therefore, one can easily mistake to pour the petrol, which has the smaller nozzle, inside the diesel car.
+It’s comparatively easy to fill petrol in a diesel car because the filter neck allows different sized nozzles that are smaller than the diesel nozzle to fill the oil inside.
+Therefore, one can easily mistake the petrol, which has the smaller nozzle, inside the diesel car.
 However, due to the smaller size, it’s basically difficult to fill the diesel through a big nozzle.